A Piece of Two Hills History

 In 2008, 30 years later,the band was reunited for a reunion at Rhino’s Nite club on Southwestern Blvd.
 Over 500 people turned out to see their favorite original and cover tunes performed by the band.
 The night was a huge success, the band playing for five hours straight.

 In 2015, Jeff retired from the Rascal Flatts tour and now resides in Kentucky.
 Over the next few years he returned to Buffalo where Ray, Jeff, Tom,and Doug got together to jam and create new originals.
 Sparks were ignited again, and soon practice was increased.
-Currently, Ray, Jeff and Doug, the founders, with Tom Lema on bass, Brian Senefelder on pedal steel, and Buffalo Zew on fiddle, are having fun as Two Hills Reloaded.
+Currently, Ray, Jeff and Doug the founders, along with the original Pedal Steel player Brian Senefelder, and shortly there after Buffalo Zew on fiddle & harp entered the picture.
+Just recently we added Rich Basile on bass and vocals, a great player and a real addition, welcome aboard Ricco!.

 Pictures from 2008 Reunion of the Original Two Hills Band